teamlavi/package/docs/content/docs/backend/backend-install.md

 NOTE: The token will be stored in plaintext in the root user's crontab file.

 TODO: any specific scopes necessary on the gh tok?

+This script will install all dependencies (golang, npm, docker, etc) and setup the cronjob for updating based on changes to main.

 ```bash
 cd package